nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <img src="UG_Figures/dine1.png" alt="output" width=600><br>

 2. Type <code>/addfav <strong>dining options in business</strong></code> and press <kbd>Enter</kbd> to execute the command
-to store the command in to your list of favourites with the description "dining options in business"  as shown in the figure below.<br><br>
+to store the command in your list of favourites with the description "dining options in business"  as shown in the figure below.<br><br>
 <img src="UG_Figures/addfav1.png" alt="output" width=600><br>